 From this point on in this article, everything that I talk about is optional learning.

 There are a couple of other front-end frameworks that you might want to keep your eye on.

 Another really interesting framework is Astro.
-With Astro you can build static websites using existing frameworks all together.
+With Astro you can build static websites using existing frameworks altogether.
 You can incorporate React components, Vue components, Svelte components, all together with Astro.
 It can combine and build these out to a static HTML site.
 It's a very interesting approach.

-If you want to expand you CSS skills, you should look into CSS animations, preprocessors, and different ways to incorporate CSS into your project, like CSS Modules and CSS in JS.
+If you want to expand your CSS skills, you should look into CSS animations, preprocessors, and different ways to incorporate CSS into your project, like CSS Modules and CSS in JS.

 Other Back-end Languages

 If you prefer working with back-end technologies, you might want to look into learning another back-end language.
 The best way to get a high-level understanding of what these languages are capable of is by checking out the 100 seconds videos from Fireship.
 He gives great, short explanations of each of these languages: Go, Rust, Python, Dart, PHP, Java, Kotlin, C, and C#.